 Inequalities in development begin early in life.
 Children growing up in poor households often don’t get the nutrition and early stimulation they need for healthy development.
-Good preschool programs can help poor children catch up, but many children are unable to enroll or attend regularly.
-Preschools may simply be too costly, poor children may lack transport, parents may not be aware of the importance of early stimulation for later life development, or poor parents may feel that preschools are not very welcoming to their children.
-This evaluation will study whether addressing financial and non-financial barriers can be effective for promoting preschool access among poor, mainly Roma children in Bulgaria and promote greater Roma inclusion in European society more broadly.
+Good preprimary programs can help poor children catch up, but many children are unable to enroll or attend regularly.
+This evaluation studied whether addressing financial and non-financial barriers can be effective for promoting early school access among poor, mainly Roma children in Bulgaria and promote greater Roma inclusion in European society more broadly.

 Research area: Early Childhood Nutrition, Development, and Health

 Evaluation Sample: 6,000 poor families in 236 settlements

 Intervention: Tuition Waivers, Conditional Cash Transfers, Community Outreach, Information

 Researchers: Professor Elise Huillery, Sciences Po; Professor Paul Gertler, University of California Berkeley; Joost de Laat, World Bank